Ground Beetles in Wisconsin

 In most cases, you will only encounter just a small number of ground beetles indoors.
 The only necessary control is physical removal by capturing them in a container or removing them with a vacuum.
 Sticky traps may also be effective if placed in areas where ground beetles are most commonly found, especially along walls.

-If a ground beetle infestation occurs, count on a professional pest management service to take care of the problem knowledgeably and successfully.
+If a ground beetle infestation occurs, contact a professional pest control company to take care of the problem knowledgeably and successfully.

 Need help with Ground Beetles?